Can a Modem Router Be Used as a Wi-Fi Extender

 Before installing the DD-WRT firmware, you should find out whether your router model is compatible, and then download the latest firmware.
 Remember, some routers cannot install DD-WRT.

-If your router is incompatible with DD-WRT, researching other compatible models or considering commercial WiFi extenders could be alternatives.
+If your router is incompatible with DD-WRT, researching other compatible models or considering commercial Wi-Fi extenders could be alternatives.

 Installing the DD-WRT Firmware

-If your PC does not automatically obtain an IP address via DHCP, manually set the IP address to be in the same subnet as the router for configuration purposes.
+If your PC doesn’t get an IP address automatically, set a static IP address in the range 192.168.1.2-254 (assuming router is 192.168.1.1) with subnet mask 255.255.255.0, manually set the IP address to be in the same subnet as the router for configuration purposes.

 Modify the Wireless Mode